Classical Ciphers

 Substitution Cipher

-The substitution is not driven by any particular algorithm but by a permutation table pi.
+The substitution is driven by a permutation table π.

 The keyspace consists of all the possible tables we can construct, or in other words all the permutations of the alphabet symbols.

-The key is one of all the possible permutations.
+A key is one of the possible permutations.

-For example if our alphabet consists of bit-strings of length 64 bits, then the key size is 64⋅2^64 bits, i.e. the table of all the substitutions that may be applied during the encryption procedure (the codebook).
+For example if our alphabet consists of 64-bit elements, then the key size is 64·2⁶⁴ = 2⁷⁰ ≈ 10²¹ bits, i.e. the table of all the substitutions that may be applied during the encryption procedure (the codebook).
+For comparison, the estimated total number of sand grains on all the beaches and deserts on Earth is estimated to be around 10²⁰.

-Instead of allowing arbitrary plaintext-ciphertext association we may derive the mapping via some kind of algorithm.
+Instead of allowing an arbitrary plaintext-ciphertext association we may derive the mapping via some algorithm which uses a smaller information as the key.

-Unfortunately key size reduction also comes with keyspace reduction, the size will be bound to the number of associations that are possible via such an algorithm.
+Obviously, the key size reduction also comes with keyspace reduction, the keyspace size will be the number of different associations that are possible via such an algorithm.

-Substitution ciphers driven by very simple algorithms are for example shift- cipher, affine, atbash and Vigenere.
+Substitution ciphers driven by very simple algorithms are, for example, shift, affine, atbash and Vigenere ciphers.

 Attack